• Home

 Instructions

 Place the flour, cocoa, sugar, and salt in a large mixing bowl and whisk to combine.
-Stir in the oil, until the mixture resembles coarse meal.
+Stir in the oil, until the mixture resembles a coarse meal.
 Add the butter pats, tossing to coat.
 Stir in the water (the colder the better), a tablespoon at a time, just until the dough gathers itself into a ball.

 How much do I love chocolate?
 Let me count the ways.
 In fact, as much as I love my various berry pies, chocolate pudding pie might be my favorite.